 Cheap activities in Canberra

 Our “bush capital” of Canberra is often overlooked in favour of Sydney or Melbourne.
-Yet will find so many cheap activities in Canberra.
-We lived in Canberra for nearly 20 years.
+Yet you will find so many cheap activities in Canberra.
+We lived in Canberra for nearly 20 years, so have lots of local knowledge on what to see and do.
 Living only three hours away, we are still frequent visitors.
 We have some great tips for visiting Canberra on a budget.